 Most Common Stateroom Size Comparisons

 The most common stateroom size for all ships on the Rhine, Main and Danube is from 75 square feet to 300 square feet.
-There is a range for all companies, except Avalon Waterways and Emerald Waterways.
-Most common cabin size for Avalon Waterways is 200 square feet, and it’s 180 square feet for Emerald Waterways.
+There is a range for all companies, except Avalon Waterways and Emerald Cruises.
+Most common cabin size for Avalon Waterways is 200 square feet, and it’s 180 square feet for Emerald Cruises.

 For the remaining companies, the average is about 175 square feet.
 CroisiEurope has the smallest cabins, which range in size from 75 square feet to 140 square feet.
 And Scenic has the largest — 205 square feet to 225 square feet.